HaxeFoundation/nekovm.org/www/pages/lua.md

 In summary, Lua strings offer faster hash table indexing and equality comparisons at the cost of being unable to modify a string at runtime and slower string creation.
 Neko on the other hand offers mutable strings, that are faster to create.

-## User Data
+### User Data

 Lua and Neko both provide means of using user-defined data from within the language, although the implementation differs.
 In Lua two data types are provided, one which holds a user-allocated pointer (`lightuserdata`), and one which is GC allocated (`userdata`).
 The user-allocated pointer carries no additional information, with no type security when it is dereferenced in C (although the value can never be modified from within Lua, so this is usually not a problem).
 The GC allocated pointer carries a `metatable` which defines operations on the data (such as addition), and can be used to identify what type it is.

 Neko's approach combines the two types in to one `abstract` value type which stores two values:

 - the `data` pointer that can be either User-allocated or GC-allocated.
 Its content is user-defined.
 - the `kind` is a marker for the internal type of the `data` pointer.

 The difference is that whilst user-allocated pointers in Lua allow no runtime type checking, the Neko approach does, providing a security advantage.

-Another difference is that whilst the Lua GC ignores user-allocated data, Neko tracks it and calls a  method when it is no longer used which allows the data to be freed.
+Another difference is that whilst the Lua GC ignores user-allocated data, Neko tracks it and calls a *finalizer* method when it is no longer used which allows the data to be freed.
 Lua though only offers finalizers on GC allocated data; if a finalizer is required on a user-allocated pointer the pointer must be boxed in a GC allocated pointer which provides a similar construct to Neko's `abstract` value type.

-More informations on the Neko `abstract` can be found in the Neko [FFI documentation](doc/ffi).
+More informations on the Neko `abstract` can be found in the Neko [FFI documentation](/doc/ffi).

-## Objects VS Tables
+### Objects VS Tables

 Neko has an `object` and an `array` type.
 Lua has a single `table` type, which consists of both an array and a hashtable.

 Neko's arrays allow fast access via integer indices.
 If the index is outside of the array bounds, `NULL` is returned.
 Lua tables are slower for integer indexing though, as Lua possesses no integer datatype.
 This means that before the array portion of the hashtable can be used, the number has to be checked if it is an integer (requiring two cast operations and a comparison).
 If the index is outside of the array component bounds, the hashtable is tried.

 Thus, for allocating small blocks that are accessed through integer indexes, Neko arrays are a lot more efficient than Lua tables.
 That's a design choice, which also comes from different goals :

 - Lua is meant to be a full-featured scripting language, easy to pickup and which favors simplicity.
 - Neko is meant to be a runtime targetable by language designers.
 It offers different kind of value types that can be used for encoding the runtime values of the language.
 A fast lightweight array is useful in that context.